-The Routledge Handbook of Shakespeare and Memory
+The Routledge Handbook of Refugee Narratives

 By Karen Raber, Holly Dugan

 Shakespeare’s plays have a long and varied performance history.
 The relevance of his plays in literary studies cannot be understated, but only recently have scholars been looking into the presence and significance of animals within the canon.
 Readers will quickly find—without having to do ...

 This Handbook presents a transnational and interdisciplinary study of refugee narratives, broadly defined.
 Interrogating who can be considered a refugee and what constitutes a narrative, the thirty-eight chapters included in this collection encompass a range of forcibly displaced subjects, a mix of...